 The historical financial information in this Base Prospectus has been prepared in accordance with the International Financial Reporting Standards issued by the International Accounting Standards Board and as adopted by the EU (the "IFRS").
-The historical financial information presented in this Base Prospectus consists of (i) consolidated audited financial information of the Issuer for the financial years ended 31 December 2019 and 31 December 2020 and (ii) first quarter financial results for the three months ended 31 March 2021 (English translation of the original report submitted to the Budapest Stock Exchange) containing the unaudited separate and consolidated financial statements for the period (the "Q1 Interim Financial Statements").
-The Q1 Interim Financial Statements have not been audited or reviewed by the Issuer's auditors.
+The historical financial information presented in this Base Prospectus consists of consolidated audited financial information of the Issuer for the financial years ended 31 December 2021 and 31 December 2022.